snoplus/data-flow-documentation/getting_started/elements/tools.md

 4. After receiving the response, you can download and import the certificate into the browser you will use (google how to install a certificate in whatever browser you use)
 5. Finally, you need to [apply to join the SNO+ virtual organisation (VO)](https://voms.gridpp.ac.uk:8443/voms/snoplus.snolab.ca). **Remember to use the browser with an imported certificate.**

-**NOTE** - Certain browsers may not handle the format of the certificate correctly.
-Try either Firefox and Chrome if one does not work.
+**NOTE** - Certain browsers may not handle the format of the certificate correctly, i.e Chrome.
+Try Firefox.

 ---